aws-samples/amazon-workmail-lambda-templates/workmail-translate-email/README.md

 # Amazon WorkMail Translate Email
-This application translates a incoming or outgoing email into a language of your choice.
+This application translates an incoming or outgoing email into a language of your choice.

-Specifically, application automatically detects the language of a email and then translates subject and body into the destination language that you provide during setup.
+Specifically, the application automatically detects the language of an email and then translates subject and body into the destination language that you provide during setup.
 The translated body and subject is then appended to the original body and original subject of the email respectively.

 ![Screenshot](Image.png)